makersacademy/airport_challenge/user_stories_feature_test.md

 ```

-Tests to add:
+Edge Cases:

-Planes can only take off from airports they are in
+* Planes can only take off from airports they are in
-Planes that are already flying cannot takeoff
+* Planes that are already flying cannot takeoff
-Planes that are already flying cannot be in an airport
-Planes that are landed cannot land again
+* Planes that are landed cannot land again
-Planes that are landed must be in an airport